 station (or at Santos, Alcântara, or Belem) all the way to the last stop, Cascais.
 There, you can catch a bus to Guincho from under the Cascaisvilla Shopping Center.
 The buses that go to Guincho leave from the end of the first bay – check the schedules or ask a local.
 A taxi from the train station is €8 or more.

-Better yet, if you’re not carrying a board, rent a free bicycle form the kiosk in front of the station and ride out to Guincho.
+Better yet, if you’re not carrying a board, rent a bicycle from the kiosk in front of the station and ride out to Guincho.
 It’s a stunning ride, with several excellent stops to gawk at the ocean and have a snack or a drink.
 Note that the kiosk usually runs out of bikes by 9 or 10 in the morning.

 If you fall in love with Guincho but can’t afford the rates at Muchaxo, walk to Orbitur Camping – from tents to bungalows, they have you covered.